-This is specifically for high-end or luxurious brands like apparels, cosmetics, shoes, perfumes, handbags, jewellery, watches, and anything that is a counterfeit production of a reputed trade name.
+This is specifically for high-end or luxurious brands like apparel, cosmetics, shoes, perfumes, handbags, jewelry, watches, and anything that is a counterfeit production of a reputed trade name.
 Such products are strictly not allowed for sale.
 This protects the customers from receiving a fake product as well as safeguards a company’s reputation, copyrights, and trademarks.

 This type of concept is particularly true for businesses that are in direct sales, home-based sales, or MLM (Multi-Level Marketing).
 In such cases, the ideology of reselling not only sabotages their trademark but also their consumers.

 It is well known that Amazon restricts certain sellers from selling if their products receive multiple complaints from their customers.
 This is applicable to restricted categories as well.